Original article from December 12, 2018. Revised November 10, 2021 by News Media Alliance staff.

 No one can burn you with their words like a journalist.
 The sharp-witted and equally sharp-tongued writers of the news media love a good turn of phrase, and the writer in your life will get endless joy exploring all the many insults on this bright poster.
 Now, they’ll have new ways of silently snubbing the sources who don’t return calls and the editors who kill their darlings.

 Journalists are not often known for their keen fashion sense.
 Most of us would live in sweatpants and t-shirts if we could get away with it.
 But that doesn’t mean the journalist in your life doesn’t like getting dressed up now and then.
 And there’s no better way to accessorize for a night out – or even a day at the office – than with this cute charm necklace from the GSakowskiStudioLite shop on Etsy.
-The mismatched set of wooden studs includes a news microphone and a camera, and while the earrings don’t match each other, they will match whatever outfit your journalist wears with them!
+The mismatched set of gold-plated studs includes a news microphone and a camera, and while the earrings don’t match each other, they will match whatever outfit your journalist wears with them!
+More options here.

 Everyone knows you can’t just talk in front of a writer – you’ll end up in all their stories!
 So why not let your journalist know you’ve figured them out by getting them this coffee mug that saves them the trouble of asking, “Can I quote you on that?”
 They’ll be the hit of the newsroom and will never have to remind anyone that they are always on the record.
 Here‘s another witty option to show your pride as a journalist while you sip your morning joe.